North Rabbit Ear Rock Climbing

 Descent from the summit is typically to the south face.
 Descend an easy ramp on the South East corner for about 200 ft until a rappel station of 2-pitons and a bolt is found.
 A 100 ft rappel gains a second rappel station consisting of 2 bolts.
 A final 140 ft rappel gains the saddle between Middle Rabbit Ear and North Rabbit Ear.
 There is a sketchy rappel station of tattered slings about 40 ft from the saddle which allows one to descend in 3 single-rope rappels.
 Many of the routes have independent descent options.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Rabbit Ear:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Rabbit Ear:

 Featured Route For North Rabbit Ear